 On the one in ten instances where a small child chases a ball onto the street in front of you, a possum suicide drops onto your windscreen or the telegraph pole miraculously moves into your path, thats when you become unstuck.

 All of the effects listed above, put your brain into a mild trance mode, a resting and not firing on all cylinders.
-You could still rattle off your timetables, spell your middle name backwards or convince a huge black club security guard that your fit for entry, but your reflexes are rubbish, information processing is reduced and choices become less than average.
-This is why you wake up in a strangers bed asking yourself “what was i thinking” the same brain that choose that nights sleeping partner, is not fit to drive anything, let a lone a motor vehicle.
+You could still rattle off your timetables, spell your middle name backwards or convince a huge black club security guard that you’re fit for entry, but your reflexes are rubbish, information processing is reduced and choices become less than average.
+This is why you wake up in a strangers bed asking yourself “what was i thinking” the same brain that chose that nights sleeping partner, is not fit to drive anything, let alone a motor vehicle.

 When your snap judgements, reflexes and sensible choices are all taking a short rest, thats when you accidentally kill someone else’s child.

 Your selfish decisions have ruined hundreds of lives, including yours.